 The most evolved form of content is a combination of all elements, where different types are combined in such a way that they make an effective and balanced mix.
-'Blending' is the term that is being used nowadays to describe this.
-It is often used in education to describe the combination of a technology based delivery mode (for example, videotaped materials) with classroom teaching and learning but the definition can be used also for more elaborate mixed concepts: learning environments with classroom lessons, videoconferences with CD-ROMs etc.
+Blending is the term that is being used nowadays to describe this.
+It is often used in education to describe the combination of a technology-based delivery mode (eg, videotaped materials) with classroom teaching and learning but the definition can be used also to more elaborate mixed concepts: learning environments with classroom lessons, videoconferences with CD-ROMs etc.

-Web sites can be considered the ultimate way to converge different types of content.
-A Web site is a collection of web files on a particular subject that includes a beginning file called a home page.
-These web files can consist of various types of media: text, audio, images (still, moving, animated, virtual...), and interactive elements: software applications and games, virtual reality applications, simulations etc.
+Web sites can be considered the ultimate way of converging different types of content.
+A web site is a collection of web files on a particular subject includes a beginning file called a home page.
+These web files can consist of various types of media: text, audio, images (still, moving, animated, virtual) and interactive elements: software applications and games, virtual reality applications, simulations etc.